 What nights are games played?

 Game days/times are not dependent on tier.
 Games are held on any night of the week, but the majority of games are on Sunday and Saturday nights.
 Start times range from afternoon until 9:45PM.
 Weeknight games will not start before 6:15PM.
 We avoid holidays and events such as Halloween, Thanksgiving, Christmas, New Years Eve, and Super Bowl Sunday.
-Your schedule will consist of roughly one game per week from late October to April.
-For 2016-17, some teams will play on New Year's Day.
+Your schedule will consist of roughly one game per week from late October to late March.

 Is fighting/rough play allowed in AHA?